lambrospetrou/problem-solving/daily-coding-problem/README.md

 Given the head of a singly linked list, swap every two nodes and return its head.

 For example, given `1 -> 2 -> 3 -> 4`, return `2 -> 1 -> 4 -> 3`.

+### Problem `#203` - Medium

+Suppose an array sorted in ascending order is rotated at some pivot unknown to you beforehand.
+Search for an element in `O(log N)` time.
+You may assume the array does not contain duplicates.

+For example, given `[5, 7, 10, 3, 4]`, and element `3` return `true`.

+### Problem `#269` - Easy

+You are given an string representing the initial conditions of some dominoes.
+Each element can take one of three values:

+- `L`, meaning the domino has just been pushed to the left,
+- `R`, meaning the domino has just been pushed to the right, or
+- `.`, meaning the domino is standing still.

+Determine the orientation of each tile when the dominoes stop falling.
+Note that if a domino receives a force from the left and right side simultaneously, it will remain upright.

+For example, given the string `.L.R....L`, you should return `LL.RRRLLL`.

+Given the string `..R...L.L`, you should return `..RR.LLLL`.